Chasmanthium latifolium: Uses

-It is used in landscaping in North America, where it is noted as a native grass that thrives in partial shade; the plant is recommended for USDA hardiness zones 3–9 in acidic sands, loams, and clays.Chasmanthium latifolium blooms in the late summer to early fall between the months of August and September.
-Chasmanthium latifolium is recommended southeastern rain gardens where intermittent flooding may be present.
-Chasmanthium latifolium can be slow to emerge and take at least one year to establish.
+It is used in landscaping in North America, where it is noted as a native grass that thrives in partial shade; the plant is recommended for USDA hardiness zones 3–9 in acidic sands, loams, and clays.
+C. latifolium blooms in the late summer to early fall between the months of August and September.
+C. latifolium is recommended in southeastern rain gardens where intermittent flooding may be present.
+It can be slow to emerge and take at least one year to establish.
 Once established, C. latifolium can have a dry matter yield of up to 6,019 pounds per acre.